alechilczenko/inspector/README.md

 # Inspector
 Inspector is a simple command line tool for performing dictionary attacks in FTP servers.
-You can select the number of threads to usage for obtain a more efficient attack.

 At the moment this tool, only work with a custom [USER:PASSWORD] wordlist.
 If you don't have one, dont't worry, you can generate it with WORDLISTGEN script.